jeffpar/pcjs/software/pcx86/sw/misc/pcsig/0001-0999/DISK0401/index.md

 1040 PRINT TAB(5);"or do whatever else you wish with it except sell it.
 You may not," 1050 PRINT TAB(5);"however:"
 1070 PRINT
-1080 PRINT TAB(5);"○1.
-Charge any price for the program or documentation. " 1090 PRINT TAB(5);"Non-profit organizations may charge a distribution fee of up to" 1100 PRINT TAB(5);"cover their overhead."
+1080 PRINT TAB(5);"	1.
+Charge any price for the program or documentation. "
+1090 PRINT TAB(5);"Non-profit organizations may charge a distribution fee of up to" 1100 PRINT TAB(5);"cover their overhead."
 1110 PRINT
-1120 PRINT TAB(5);"○2.
+1120 PRINT TAB(5);"	2.
 Modify the program or documentation in any way.
 Both" 1130 PRINT TAB(5);"the program and documentation must be distributed together."
 1140 PRINT
-1150 PRINT TAB(5);" ○The Address Book is copyrighted and remains the property of" 1160 PRINT TAB(5);"the authors."
+1150 PRINT TAB(5);" 	The Address Book is copyrighted and remains the property of" 1160 PRINT TAB(5);"the authors."
 1170 PRINT
 1175 GOSUB 1340:CLS:LOCATE 5,1